 The Editor lets you update and add content in a simple interface, which is great for clients or teammates who don't need the complexity of the Designer.

 Note: We’re transitioning to Workspaces, and this lesson has been updated to reflect that change.
 Visit the Workspaces blog post to read more about these updates and changes.

 Unlike the Designer, where you build and design your website, the Editor only allows you and Workspace members to edit and manage the content.
 With its simplified interface, the Editor gives you several tools to manage a published website.

-And, with guest editor access, you can invite your clients to manage their own site without breaking the design.
-In this lesson, guest editors can learn more about how to access the Editor and how to troubleshoot any log in issues.
+And, with content editor access, you can invite your clients to manage their own site without breaking the design.
+In this lesson, content editors can learn more about how to access the Editor and how to troubleshoot any log in issues.

 Learn more about the Editor in our Webflow University course client's guide to the Editor course, which you're welcome to follow along.

 You can access the Webflow Editor after publishing your site (either to the webflow.io staging subdomain or a custom domain).
 It allows you to edit the content on your site directly on the page or manage pages and content through the Editor panel.

 If you're in your Webflow dashboard or designing a site in the Designer, you can access the Editor in one of the following ways:

 Content editors can access the Editor for their website by adding /?edit to the end of their website URL in the browser address bar (e.g., yourwebsite.com/?edit).
 Once they log in, they can access their website in Editor mode.

 When they return to the site later, they may see the “Edit site” button in the lower right corner, which they can click to hop into Editor mode.